Now streaming on:

-The title of Japanese monster movie "Shin Godzilla," an idiosyncratic take on the by-now iconic kaiju monster, can be interpreted in a few different ways: "New Godzilla," "True Godzilla" or "God Godzilla."
-"God Godzilla" seems most fitting since "Gojira," originally a combination of the Japanese words for "gorilla" and "whale," is translated as "God Incarnate" by characters in the film.
+The title of the Japanese monster movie "Shin Godzilla," an idiosyncratic take on the kaiju monster, can be interpreted in a few different ways: "New Godzilla," "True Godzilla" or "God Godzilla."
+"God Godzilla" seems most fitting since "Gojira," originally a combination of the Japanese words for "gorilla" and "whale," is translated by the film's characters as "God Incarnate."

-"Shin Godzilla" is a reboot, making this the first time that the Japanese military—or the world at large—have ever encountered Godzilla.
-The American government is responsible for dumping nuclear waste that an extinct lizard feeds off of.
-But "Shin Godzilla," the first Japanese Godzilla film since deliriously kitschy 2004 battle royale "Godzilla: Final Wars," treats Godzilla like an act of God: He's here, and must be dealt with regardless of who made Him.
+"Shin Godzilla" is a reboot, marking the first time that the Japanese military—or the world at large—have ever encountered Godzilla.
+In this version, the American government is responsible for dumping nuclear waste that an extinct lizard then feeds off of.
+But "Shin Godzilla," the first Japanese Godzilla film since the deliriously kitschy 2004 battle royale "Godzilla: Final Wars," treats the monster as both a god and an act of God: He's here, and he must be dealt with regardless of who made Him.

 "Shin Godzilla" is, in that sense, about damage control.
 There are singular heroes, like Disaster Prevention bureau analyst/leader Yaguchi (Hiroki Hasegawa) and consulting biologist Ogashira (Mikako Ichikawa).
-But for the most part, the film's human segments are a wall of dialogue/consultation between various superintendents, supervisory committees, ministers, scientists, bureau chiefs and cabinet secretaries.
+But for the most part the film's human-driven segments are walls of dialogue/consultation between various superintendents, supervisory committees, ministers, scientists, bureau chiefs and cabinet secretaries.
 Politicians scramble to take care of their end of the Godzilla situation regardless of their reasons.
-Some are careerists looking to get ahead, others are civil servants looking to serve the public.
-Writer/co-director Hideaki Anno (creator of anime cult classic "Neon Genesis Evangelion") makes it easy to tell who the real good guys are in this film and who are just ineffectual bureaucrats.
+Some are careerists looking to get ahead.
+Others are civil servants looking to serve the public.
+Writer/co-director Hideaki Anno (creator of the anime cult classic "Neon Genesis Evangelion") makes it easy to tell which characters are the real good guys are and which are ineffectual bureaucrats.
 But every human politician must work together to stop Godzilla regardless of their intentions or skill sets.
 There's no "I" in this team.

-By now, I'm sure you can tell that "Shin Godzilla" is a little different than other Godzilla films.
+By now I'm sure you can tell that "Shin Godzilla" is different than other Godzilla films.
 It's probably drier, and more dialogue-centric than fans may want.
-But Anno and co-director Shinji Higuchi's (anime/manga hit "Attack on Titan") idiosyncratic emphasis on the endless discussions and politicking that precedes the Japanese military is genuinely exciting.
+But Anno and co-director Shinji Higuchi's (anime/manga hit "Attack on Titan") idiosyncratic emphasis on the endless discussions and politicking that precede the Japanese military's involvement is genuinely exciting.
 Their vision of the character is thoughtful and clever without straying too far from the Godzilla formula established in films like the original 1954 "Gojira."
-Fans of what Godzilla have become may be upset to see Godzilla treated like a villain again after years of seeing him fight against more villainous "kaiju" monsters, like Hedorah, Biollante and Gigan.
+Fans of what Godzilla have become might be upset to see Godzilla treated like a villain again, after years of seeing him fight against less sympathetic "kaiju" monsters like Hedorah, Biollante and Gigan.
 But they should be excited at the thought of seeing a modern monster movie that isn't just the same ol', same 'ol.

-"Shin Godzilla" reassures fans that their version of Godzilla is, unlike the equally tremendous 2014 American "Godzilla," the "true" Godzilla by including and expanding on themes from "Gojira" composer Akira Ifukube's iconic score.
+"Shin Godzilla" reassures fans that their version of Godzilla is, unlike the equally tremendous 2014 American "Godzilla," the "true" Godzilla, by including and expanding on themes from "Gojira" composer Akira Ifukube's iconic score.
 These are pieces of music that Ifukube previously expanded over the course of his decades-long tenure as Godzilla's official composer.
 "Shin Godzilla" composer Shiro Sagisu honors that tradition of adaptation with an orchestral score that feels simultaneously retro and modern.
-Sagisu, one of Anno's collaborators on "Neon Genesis Evangelion," alternates the tempo of his music from bombastic, "Dies Irae"-style battle themes to rococo John Barry-esque spy music (complete with snare and bongo drums).
-Sagisu's score makes "Shin Godzilla" feel like it's perpetually dynamic, even when parts of the film devolve into discussions about relief bills, urban evacuation and pre-planning military actions.
+Sagisu, one of Anno's collaborators on "Neon Genesis Evangelion," alternates the tempo of his music from bombastic, "Dies Irae"-style battle themes to rococo, John Barry-esque spy music (complete with snare and bongo drums).
+Sagisu's score makes "Shin Godzilla" feel perpetually dynamic, even when parts of it devolve into discussions about relief bills, urban evacuation and the planning of military actions.